 It is strongly recommended that this component is passed before candidates engage in field work.

 - Before fieldwork you must submit a regional (-thematic) essay.

 - The essay gives no credits, but is compulsary for all PhD candidates.

 - The deadline for admission is one month before fieldwork.
 The essay should be handed in to the administration and to your supervisor.

-This course is held each spring and each autumn.
-The contents of the course vary from year to year.
+These courses are held every spring and every autumn.
+The contents of the courses vary from year to year.

 Attendance in Department seminars

 - During semesters with no field work, all candidates are required to attend at least half of the Department seminars held that semester.

 - A timetable over attended seminars with names and dates is included in the annual progress report.

 Courses in writing and research Methods (2 ECTS)